Pravez/ColoringWorld/ROADMAP.md

 * add levers that can change segments of walls in order to access the exit or something else
 * adding new maps of levels by dividing into different places
 * changing the language of the game
-* Add the secondary colors to the platforms - a green platform that is activated only when yellow gauge and blue gauge are activated
 * a boss at the end of a level such as an enemy who force the character to go in a certain direction and the time is limited
 * a script for each enemy, such as a pattern